joakimsigvald/XspecT/README.md

 Within that folder, create one test-class per method to test.

 ### Test a static void method
-* When testing a static void method, there is no return value to verify in result and by convention the generic TResult parameter is set to object.
+* When testing a static void method, there is no return value to verify in result and by convention the generic TResult parameter should be set to object.
 * However you can use `Throws` or `NotThrows` to verify exceptions thrown.

 Example: